Alejandro "Jano" Fuentes, a former contestant on Mexico's The Voice, died on Saturday after being shot in Chicago earlier in the week. He was 45.

 A memorial for Fuentes was held outside Tras Bambalinas Music School on Saturday.
 The singer opened the school five years ago to help young people learn more about the performing arts.

-A GoFundMe page was created on Friday by Miguel Gonzalez, a close friend of the singer.
+was created on Friday by Miguel Gonzalez, a close friend of the singer.